fut-infrastructure/implementation-guide/pages/_includes/ehealth-patient-intro.md

 # Introduction
-Demographics and other administrative information about an individual animal receiving care or other health-related services.
+Demographics and other administrative information about an individual receiving care or other health-related services.